Progressive Overload for Adventures: A 10-Year Framework

 Year 1: Build the foundation

-Your first year is about establishing baseline fitness and discovering what you actually enjoy.
-Try several different adventure types — a day trek, a short cycling tour, a sailing taster, a trail run.
-You're not committing to a discipline yet; you're exploring.
+Your first year is about establishing baseline fitness and discovering what actually excites you.
+Try several different adventure types: a day trek, a short cycling tour, a sailing taster, a trail run.
+You're not committing to a discipline yet.
+You're exploring.

-Good Year 1 goals: complete a 5K or 10K run, do a multi-day walk (the Cotswold Way, a section of the Camino), take a weekend sailing course, join a group cycling ride of 50+ km.
-These are all achievable for someone starting from a moderate fitness base.
+Good Year 1 goals: complete a 5K or 10K run, do a multi-day walk (a section of the Camino, the Cotswold Way), take a weekend sailing course, join a group cycling ride of 50+ km.
+All achievable from a moderate fitness base.

 Year 2: Prove endurance